bluedragon1228/stable-diffusion/stable_diffusion/README.md

-This is a custom packaged template for Stable Diffusion using the Automatic1111 Web UI, as well as the Dreambooth, Deforum, ControlNet and roop extension repos.
+This is a custom packaged template for Stable Diffusion using the Automatic1111 Web UI, as well as the Dreambooth, Deforum, ControlNet, ADetailer and roop extension repos.

-It also contains the Kohya_ss Web UI.
+It also contains the Kohya_ss Web UI and ComfyUI.

 I do not maintain the code for any of these repos,
 I just package everything together so that it is